rzr/awox-mesh-light-webthing/README.rst

 * https://github.com/Leiaz/python-awox-mesh-light

-For Mozilla's IoT gateway's users, addon can be installed from mozilla's repository:
+For WebThings users, addon can be installed from the addon repository:

 * http://gateway.local:8080/settings/addons/discovered